What laws, regulations, and policies protect the wetlands?

 Eelgrass Mitigation Policy

 Despite the habitat value of eelgrass and other seagrasses, the past three decades have seen a nearly quarter million acre loss worldwide due to a combination of human pressure and climate change.
 Protection of eelgrass’ ecological and economic benefits is a high priority for the National Oceanic and Atmospheric Administration (NOAA).
-The Southwest Region of NOAA’s National Marine Fisheries Service released a draft California Eelgrass Mitigation Policy in 2011 to provide guidance on eelgrass mitigation efforts.
-It is an expansion of an earlier policy from southern California implemented in 1991, which has led to recommendations for an integrated eelgrass monitoring and assessment program for the southern California coast.
+The West Coast Region of NOAA’s National Marine Fisheries Service released the California Eelgrass Mitigation Policy and Implementing Guidelines (2014) to provide guidance on eelgrass mitigation efforts.
+It is an expansion of an earlier policy from southern California implemented in 1991, which led to 2011 recommendations for an integrated eelgrass monitoring and assessment program for the southern California coast.

 California Senate Bill 1070, Coordination of Monitoring, Assessment and Reporting